 The Barksdale-Rorrer Study Abroad Endowed Scholarship was established by Ms. Mary M. Barksdale, a DCC librarian until her retirement.
 The purpose is to enable DCC students to experience the culture and history of other countries thus broadening and promoting international understanding.
-The scholarship also honors DCC history professor, Kinney Rorrer.
+The scholarship also honors former DCC history professor, Kinney Rorrer.
 Consideration for the scholarship includes financial need and academic achievement.
 Students must take the study tour as a credit course.
-Applications are available from Mr. Kinney Rorrer in the History Department.
+Applications are available from Dr. Mark Wallace in the History Department at 434.797.8471.